🎨

 There's absolutely no way that you will beat the penalty with poor content.
 The fundamental basis of ranking in search engine results is to provide informational, well researched content that users deem useful to them.

-Google's latest blog post about the August 2024 update reiterates this but this isn't news.
+Google's blog post about 2024 core updates reiterates this but this isn't news.

 Start addressing your website's recovery by getting rid of all unhelpful content.